Your home

 Each Toronto Community Housing property is different.

-If you have large items (ex. furniture) delivered to the building, ask your superintendent about how deliveries are handled.
+If you have large items (like furniture) delivered to the building, ask your superintendent about how deliveries are handled.

 Renovating